-JOHN: I’d like to treat people, some people that I overlooked.
-I go back to a time when a little boy in our church had a brain tumor and I went to the hospital as they were removing the brain tumor.
-And I was there with the family and then it was a few years later that he died, and I did his funeral.
-And then a couple of months went by, and his father came to me and said, “We haven’t heard from you in two months, what’s…wondered if you wanted an update on how our family’s doing.

-And it just really…and I can’t imagine how many times through the years I’ve overlooked those kinds of things.
-And especially in a church this size, you know, that’s kind of hard to do.
+JOHN: I’d like to treat people – some people that I overlooked.
+I’d go back to a time when a little boy in our church had a brain tumor, and I went to the hospital as they were removing the brain tumor.
+And I was there with the family, and then it was a few years later that he died, and I did his funeral.
+And then a couple of months went by, and his father came from me and said, “We haven’t heard from you in two months; just wondered if you wanted an update on how our family’s doing?”
+And it just really – and I can’t imagine how many times, through the years, I’ve overlooked those kinds of things.
+And especially in a church this size.
+You know?
+That’s kind of hard to do.
 I don’t think everybody expects that.
 I know there are things I’ve overlooked.

 You know, from my standpoint, though, Al, I’m singularly blessed.
-So to go back and say I would redo it, I mean, this is way beyond anything I ever dreamed.
-I mean, this is way beyond anything I’m capable of.
-Anybody who is under the illusion that I am the reason why this has all happened, is wrong.
-This is a work of God through a multiple of people who aren’t in this pulpit, but whom God has brought together.
+So, to go back and say I would redo it – I mean this is way beyond anything I ever dreamed.
+I mean this is way beyond anything I’m capable of.
+Anybody who is under the illusion that, “I am the reason why this has all happened,” is wrong.
+This is a work of God through a multiple of people who aren’t in this pulpit but whom God has brought together.

-So what can I say?
+So, what can I say?
 Can a man be more blessed?
 Look at these men here.
 Can a man be more blessed than to be in the company of the faithful?
 Can you be more blessed than to be surrounded by men and women?
-Can you be more blessed than to have a loving wife and family and friends?
-What can I say?
-In spite of the things that have happened.
+Can you be more blessed than to have a loving wife and family and friends and – what can I say? – in spite of the things that have happened.

 AL: You actually almost died, didn’t you?

-JOHN: I think I need to tell that story, I told John Piper.
-He was talking about suffering, and we suffer a lot of ways in ministry.
+JOHN: Yeah.
+I think I need to tell that story I told John Piper.
+He was talking about suffering.
+And we suffer a lot of ways in ministry.
 I’ve never been persecuted physically.
 I’ve been threatened.
-This is a tangent, but for a few months, I was doing a series, you guys remember, on demons?
+This is a tangent, but for a few months – I was doing a series, you guys remember, on demons.
 Remember that?
-And for…this was back a few months, we were going through Luke.
-And it seemed like we were just being assaulted by really bizarre people.
+And for – this is like back a few months when we were going through Luke – and it seemed like we were just being assaulted by really bizarre people.

-JOHN: Yeah, I walked in my office and this guy’s in there with a spear and I don’t know how he gets through three sets of double doors.
-You know, I’m guarded like, you know, an important person with these security people.
-And so this guy’s in there, he’s got a spear and it’s a threatening situation.
+JOHN: Yeah, I walked into my office, and this guy’s in there with a spear, and I don’t know how he gets through three sets of double doors – you know, I’m guarded like an important person with the security people.
+And so, this guy’s in there.
+He’s got a spear, and it’s a threatening situation.

-AL: Well don’t close that story so quickly.
+AL: Well, don’t close that story so quickly.
 What did you do with the fellow with the spear?

-JOHN: He said to me, he said…he had gym shorts and…
+JOHN: He said to me – he said – he had gym shorts and –

 AL: Was this a Sunday morning?